 Here’s another example where you can see how an SVGator, online product is presenting their new features

 Or showcase your personal brand if you want to leverage your online brand using Facebook video covers.
 Here’s a great example from Mari Smith:

 The latest example here comes from an educational page, one that belongs to the University of Michigan.

 This video takes the audience into a virtual tour of the campus with all its facilities: stadium, parcs, buildings, labs etc. A simple, effective and professionally cut video that inspires the viewer and offers him quite a great first look upon the institution with all its attractions.

 I am sure that right from the start, you are thinking about designing the best Facebook video cover possible.
 Videos and animations are the latest hit when it comes to social media trends, one that you cannot ignore any longer if you have access to a community that comprises of technology savvy people.

 We’ve seen throughout this article how easy is to create an animated banner, we’ve walked through the process and shared some technical details that will most certainly prove to be helpful.

 What do you think about this type of content?
-Did you consider designing a video or an animated banner?
+Did you consider designing a Facebook page video cover or an animated banner?